Emishi: Emishi–Ainu

-Emishi-Izumo/Zuzu theories
+Emishi–Izumo/Zuzu Japanese

-There are several historians and linguists which propose that the Emishi spoke a divergent Japonic language, most likely the ancient "Zūzū dialect" (the ancestor of Tōhoku dialect) and are a different ethnic group from the Ainu and early Yamato.
-They were likely ethnic Japanese, which resisted against the Yamato dynasty and allied themselves with other local tribes.
-Especially the similarity of the modern Tōhoku dialect and the ancient Izumo dialect, supports that some of the Izumo people, who did not obey Yamato royalty after the delegation of governance, escaped to the Tōhoku region and became the Emishi.
+There is some evidence that some of the Emishi spoke a divergent Japonic language, most likely the ancient "Zūzū dialect" (ja) (the ancestor of Tōhoku dialect) and are a different ethnic group from the Ainu and early Yamato.
+These were likely ethnic Japanese, who resisted the Yamato dynasty's consolidation of political power in early Japan and instead allied themselves with other local tribes.
+The similarity of the modern Tōhoku dialect and the ancient Izumo dialect in particular supports the notion that some of the Izumo people, who did not submit to Yamato royalty after the establishment of their governance, escaped to the Tōhoku region and became part of the Emishi.
+Additionally, the evidence of rice cultivation by some of the Emishi supports the theory of a possible Japonic component of their ancestry.